timomeh/nigiri/readme.md

 ## `git`

+`git` shows the current branch and status of your working tree.

 | Variable | Description | Default |
 | - | - | - |
 | **`NMOD_GIT_FORMAT`** | Format of the module's output, where `GIT` will be replaced with the whole output. | `%F{black}on%f GIT` |